gilou/SikuliX1/README.md

 [Here you can read more about the changes/enhancements](https://sikulix-2014.readthedocs.io/en/latest/news.html)

-Sorry, Linux people: not yet useable for you :-(
+Sorry, Linux people: not yet useable for you :-( Ubuntu 16.04 : you need something like:
+- leptonica-1.76.0
+- libtesseract-3.0.5
+=> in LD_LIBRARY_PATH (say /usr/local/lib)
+- tess4j-3.4.8.jar in sikuli's root
+- opencv-342 as ~/.Sikulix/SikulixLibs/libopencv_java342.so

 **You need at least Java 8, but it works on Java 9+ also**